WEEK 1 STARTS June 1st

 - Digital Identity Analysis – As a way to analyse, think, and talk about your digital identity we are asking you to make a Visitor and Resident (V&R) map and share it with the group or more broadly on Slack and Twitter if you so choose.To learn about how to make a Visitor and Resident map check out these video and reading resources – Visitor and Resident Typology and Video on VR Mapping.
 You can choose how you would like to make it but I recommend that you just draw it out on paper and then take a picture of it to share it with us.
 You may already have more than one digital identity if you maintain an identity for a business or project – feel free to map whichever identity you feel you would like to explore.
 At minimum share it in our Slack #1-identity channel but if you are looking to share more broadly post it on Twitter using our hashtag #DigPINS.*Optional but very cool – If you are looking to go even further with exploring your digital identity some of the originators of the V&R mapping have moved away from V&R and started a new mapping process they are calling the Digital Practice Triangle.
 How does the triangle compare to the 2×2 matrix?

-- Sync Video Call – We have two dates Monday 6/24 from 12-1pm ET and Thursday 6/27 from 2-3pm ET (thank you everyone who filled out the Doodle poll).
+- Sync Video Call – We have two dates Tuesday June 2nd at 10am and Wednesday June 3rd at 12 noon – (thank you everyone who filled out the Doodle poll).
 To keep the calls balanced in terms of numbers we have divided the group in two.
-You should have a calendar invite with your call time and the list of the call that everyone is signed up for is in the #0-general channel in Slack.
+You should have a calendar invite with your call time.
+We will be using activities from the Liberating Structures for these meetings.

-- Readings – Complete the 2 readings for this week posted below
+- Readings – Complete the 2 readings for this week posted above

 - Blogging – Write a blog post here on umd.digpins.org (by the end of the week or even into the start of next week) with the #DigPINS community as your intended audience (although you may have other audiences in mind and remember this blog is public and will be syndicated at discuss.digpins.org).What to write about?